Is Juice Bad for Your Kids Teeth?

 The truth is that some juices are packed with sugar and empty calories

-Juice is made from fruit, so it must be good for you, right?
-Often parents think they’re taking good care of their kids by giving them fruit juices, but these drinks can be loaded with sugar.
 What’s perceived as a good-for-you glass of apple juice can have the same amount of sugar as a glass of soda.
 So, it’s hard for parents to know which juices are healthy or not for their children.
-Looking for the main ingredients in juices is important to making healthier choices.
+Looking for the main ingredients in juices is important to make healthier choices.

 Not all juice is pure juice.
 Watch out for these fruit drinks: